rspindel/csscaffold/README.md

 There are a lot of mixins already included with Scaffold.
 They are stored in scaffold/mixins/.
 These mixins are all included by default, so you don't have to include them yourself.
 You can change this behaviour in the mixins config.

+## Creating Gradients

+The gradient module is still young, so it can only do from one color to another for now, but this is how it is used:

+	#id
+	{
+		background-gradient:direction size from(#hex) to(#hex);
+	}

+So a working example might look like this:

+	#id
+	{
+		background-gradient:vertical 25 from(#000) to(#fff);
+	}

+This will create a gradient that is 25px high from black to white.
+You can use 'horizontal' insted of vertical and the size will determine how wide the gradient is.

+In the next release, I plan on adding color stops.

 ## Creating custom functions

 To create a custom function, you need to place a PHP file with the name of your function inside /scaffold/extensions/functions/ inside one of the 3 phase folders.